mxvish/dotfiles/README.md

-# vimrc
+# dotfiles
-vim configuration file for macos and linux
+configuration files for macos and linux

 # Installation